Optimal realisations of two-dimensional, totally-decomposable metrics: Embeddings in the Buneman complex

-We begin with some presenting some notation for digraphs.
+We begin with split-flow digraphs.
+To this end, recalling the following notation for digraphs.
 A \emph{directed graph} (or \emph{digraph} for short) $\dg=(V,\arc)$ is a pair consisting of a set $V$ of vertices and a subset $\arc\subseteq V\times V$, whose elements are called the {\em arcs} of $\dg$.
 A sequence $v_0,v_1,\cdots,v_k$ of vertices of $\dg$ is called a {\em directed path} (from $v_0$ to $v_k$) in $\dg$ if $(v_{i-1},v_i)\in \arc$ holds for all $i=1,\dots,k$.
-A {\em strong connected component} in $\dg$ is a maximal subset $C$ of $V$ such that for all distinct $u,v\in C$ there exists a directed path from $u$ to $v$.
-Obviously, the set of strong connected components forms a partition of $V$.
+A {\em strongly connected component} in $\dg$ is a maximal subset $C$ of $V$ such that for all distinct $u,v\in C$ there exists a directed path from $u$ to $v$.
+Obviously, the set of strongly connected components forms a partition of $V$.